What do you do with a manuscript when you think it might be done? You PITCH IT.

 What kind of writing can I submit?

 Writers can submit nonfiction or long-form fiction in any genre, including graphic novels.
-Writers of children’s literature are encouraged to submit to Pitch Perfect at FOLD Kids 2020, which will take place later in October.
+Writers of children’s literature (excluding YA) are asked to submit to Pitch Perfect at FOLD Kids 2021, which will take place later in the fall of 2021.

 Is there a cost?

 Yes.
 Manuscript reviews cost $40, which will be payable after we have contacted you to let you know that your application has been accepted.
 If cost is a prohibitive factor, please apply and make a note of the cost in your application.
 We would love to accommodate all voices.

 How will I know if I’m selected?

 Confirmations will come through via email 2-3 weeks after the applications close.
 A representative from the FOLD will email requesting your manuscript and confirming your preferences for agent/editor, including a link for payment.
 A final confirmation will arrive in the weeks before the festival, connecting you with your agent or editor, who will speak directly with you to settle on a time for discussion that works for you both.

 No. Agents and editors will provide detailed feedback on the first twenty pages of the manuscript, but they will not review the completed project as part of this process.

 Why do I need to have a finished manuscript?

 The goal of Pitch Perfect is to give authors the chance to discuss the work they submitted as it relates to the larger manuscript.
 In the one-on-one meetings with editors/agents, writers will be asked questions about where the story goes and how the characters evolve.
 Without a finished manuscript, it is difficult to answer clearly, which makes it difficult for an agent/editor to be helpful.